 Required Immigration Form

 While you are on your flight that is heading to Cancun, you will be given an immigration form, aka Forma Migratoria Electrónica (FMME) that needs to be filled out.
 If your flight attendant does not pass these forms out, be aware that you will still need to fill one out before exiting the airport officially.
 Don’t panic if you did not receive a form on your flight.
 You will be required to fill one out when your passport is being reviewed by an immigration agent, they will provide you with the form and a pen if you don’t have one.

 Personally, I recommend filling this form out prior to your trip, from the comfort of your own home.
 You can fill in the information, and print the form out ahead of time here: https://www.cancunairport.com/immigration.html.

-There are two parts of this from.
+There are two parts to this form.
 One part is the Entry Form, the second is the Exit Form.
 The entry form will be torn off and kept by the immigration officer, the exit form will be stamped and returned back to you immediately.

 If you do happen to lose your form, there’s an immigration office in Terminal 2 and 3 to assist you.
 Replacing your tourist card will take a while, so make sure to arrive at the airport early if you need a new one.

 When you arrive in Cancun, there are plenty of agents ready to answer any questions you may have.
 Exit the plane and you will be directed to the escalators that lead down into the immigration area.
 As you come down the escalator, there is usually a large line of people.